aroemers/crustimoney/API.md

   - `:index`, the index at which to start parsing in the text, default 0.

   - `:cache`, the packrat cache to use, see the caches namespace.
-  Default is basic-cache.
+  Default is treemap-cache.
 To disable caching, use nil.

   - `:infinite-check?`, check for infinite loops during parsing.
   Default is true.
 Setting it to false yields a small performance